autowarefoundation/autoware-documentation/docs/installation/index.md

 It is recommended for experienced users or people who want to customize their environment.
 Note that some problems may occur depending on your local environment.

-For more information, refer to the [Autoware Core source installation guide](autoware/core-source-installation.md) or [Autoware Universe source installation guide](autoware/source-installation.md).

 ### 3. Debian Package installation

 Autoware Core packages are available on the ROS build farm.
 If you have an environment where ROS is set up, Autoware packages can be easily installed and used with other packages in the ROS ecosystem.

-For more information, refer to the [Autoware Core Debian Package installation guide](autoware/core-debian-installation.md)

 ## Installing related tools